RGLab/ImmuneSpaceR/CONTRIBUTING.md

 ## New Feature

-`fb_newFeature` -> Code Review -> `dev` -> `master` -> BioConductor Submission
+`fb_newFeature` -> Code Review -> `dev` -> `master` -> Bioconductor Submission

 For example:

-a.
-Run into a problem or come up with an idea for a new feature or optimization/enhancement
+1. Run into a problem or come up with an idea for a new feature or optimization/enhancement
-a.
-Create an issue to address the problem or propose the new feature
+2. Create an issue to address the problem or propose the new feature
-a.
-Create a new branch from `dev`
+3. Create a new branch from `dev`
-a.
-Make changes in the new branch
+4. Make changes in the new branch
-a.
-Build and install
+5. Build and install
-a.
-Manually test out your changes
+6. Manually test out your changes
-a.
-Make a commit
+8. Make a commit
-a.
-If you have more changes to make, repeat steps from d to g
+9. If you have more changes to make, repeat steps from #4 to #8
-a.
-Run `R CMD check` and `BiocCheck`
+10. Run `R CMD check` and `BiocCheck`
-a.
-If you get an error or warning, repeat steps from d to i
+11. If you get an error or warning, repeat steps from #4 to #10
-a.
-Push your commit(s) to GitHub.
+12. Push your commit(s) to GitHub.
 This will kick off Travis build
-a.
-Wait for Travis build to be done and repeat steps from d to k if there are errors or you'd like to make more changes
+13. Wait for Travis build to be done and repeat steps from #4 to #12 if there are errors or you'd like to make more changes
-a.
-When the new branch is ready to merge, create a Pull Request.
+14. When the new branch is ready to merge, create a Pull Request.
 The maintainer will assign reviewers for your PR
-a.
-Reviewers will go through the PR checklist and give you feedback.
-Repeat steps from d to l accordingly
+15. Reviewers will go through the PR checklist and give you feedback.
+Repeat steps from #4 to #13 accordingly
-a.
-Once the reviewers approve your PR, the maintainer will merge your branch to `dev` branch
+16. Once the reviewers approve your PR, the maintainer will merge your branch to `dev` branch

 ## Hot Fix

-`dev` -> `master` -> BioConductor Submission
+`dev` -> `master` -> Bioconductor Submission

 ---